i3thuan5/django-ranged-fileresponse/README.md

         response['Content-Disposition'] = 'attachment; filename="%s"' % filename
         return response

-## All approches about 206 partial content
+## Three approches about content range
+Choose proper one by .

-### Support all dynamic views and static files
+### 1. Support all dynamic views and static files
-The [WhiteNoise](http://whitenoise.evans.io/en/stable/index.html) provides a middleware to support 206.
+The [WhiteNoise](http://whitenoise.evans.io/en/stable/index.html) provides a middleware to support global settings.

-### Support specific dynamic views returning 206
-This project just does this.

-### Support static files
+### 2. Support static files only
-Django's views don't support 206.
+Django's views don't support content range.
 But nginx can support static and media files.

-See more detail on [Setting up Django and your web server with uWSGI and nginx](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html#configure-nginx-for-your-site).
+See more details on [Setting up Django and your web server with uWSGI and nginx](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html#configure-nginx-for-your-site).
 If some views need redirect to static or media files, see [the stackoverflow answer](https://stackoverflow.com/a/23404382/3640653).

+### 3. Support specific dynamic views only
+This project does this.
+See the example above.